Enet4/mmir-meets-rust/main.md

 ### WebAssembly ready! 🎉

 - No bindings to native libraries
-- It's already being used on web projects.
+- It's already being used on web projects
-- Integration to CI is under review.
+- Wasm testing in CI may happen eventually

 .